 As the congregation grew, we began renting space at the Brentwood Presbyterian Church where we had a small office, held weekly Shabbat services and began an afternoon religious school beginning in 1982.
 Subsequently, and for many years thereafter, our High Holidays were at the Miramar Hotel.
 The relationship with the church has continued to the present day, by celebrating Thanksgiving breakfast together, alternating between the two congregations.
 At present our High Holiday services are held at the Olympic Collection.

 Following the departure of Rabbi Menitoff and Cantor Rimland, we were led by Rabbi Mel Gottlieb, who served for 10 years, and Cantor Jeremy Lipton.
 Currently we are led by Rabbi Michael Gotlieb since 1995, and Cantor Nissim Nati.

 The afternoon religious school grew from 15 students to over 100.
 Our first principal, Daphna Schneider, returned later on as a teacher of the 7th graders.
 One of our most beloved teachers, Aaron Rubinstein is now a Rabbi in Memphis, Tennessee.
 After Principal Esther Dubin’s departure in 1991, the position of Principal-Cantor was created, and was filled by Cantor Barry Caplan, of blessed memory.
 He was succeeded by Cantor Keith Miller until 2012, followed by Cantor Samuel Cohen.
 Now the position is split into two, with Sharone Weizman as Director of Education and Cantor Nissim Nati.

-In 1986 we formed a Search Committee to find a home of our own and our current building was found by member Sam Tooch.
-Through the extraordinary generosity of members Jack and Goldie Nomberg, who provided us with a gift of one million dollars, we began a capital campaign with the help of professional fundraisers and began to look in earnest.
-Many congregants made generous contributions which, combined with the Nombergs’ gift, enabled us to purchase our own place at 1715 21st Street, south of Olympic Boulevard.
+In 1986, we formed a Search Committee to find a home of our own.
+Stan Ziegler, a founding member and CPA, arranged a “shidduch” between KM and his clients, Jack and Goldie Nomberg.
+Through their extraordinary generosity, Jack and Goldie provided us with a gift of one million dollars, and we began a capital campaign with the help of professional fundraisers.
+Many congregants made generous contributions which, combined with the Nombergs’ gift, enabled us to purchase our own place at 1715 21st Street, south of Olympic Boulevard, found by then-member, Sam Tooch.